End Mass Incarceration

 - End the Private Prison Industrial Complex by prohibiting the privatization of any services related to policing or incarceration.

 - Start a Corporate Crime and Political Corruption divisions in the West Virginia State Police - to shift law enforcement resources toward the people who are committing the most devastating crimes in our system.
-(See our forthcoming plan.)
+(See our full plan.)

 - Make the WV State Police a national model for training.
 We will require State Police to complete training on de-escalation, mental health, trauma, substance use disorders, and how to work with leaders within their own community.
 We will require all State Troopers in general enforcement to wear body cameras, and create a way for people to give feedback through a real-time app after encounters with law enforcement.
 Summarily records of the results will be publicly available.